getaroom/rome/README.md

 `weekdayFormat`       | Format used to display weekdays.
 Takes `min` _(Mo)_, `short` _(Mon)_, `long` _(Monday)_, or an array with seven strings of your choosing.
 `weekStart`           | Day considered the first of the week.
-Range: Sunday `0` - Saturday `6` `horizontalAlignment` | Defines the alignment of calendar with the `input` element: `left`, `center`, `right`
+Range: Sunday `0` - Saturday `6` `horizontalAlignment` | Defines the alignment of calendar with the `input` element: `left`, `center`, `right` `nextPrevOffset`      | Defines a fixed offset to use when using next and previous buttons `false` or a number `silentNextPrev`      | Defines whether to update the selected date when using the next or previous buttons. `true` or `false`

 Note that in the case of input fields, when `initialValue` isn't provided the initial value is inferred from `elem.value` instead.
 In the case of inline calendars, `new Date()` will be used as a default if none is provided.